All Episodes

 Yeah.

-Um so quick history, JCPOA, commonly referred to as the Iran Agreement, right, or the Iran nuclear agreement, uh executed and signed off under the uh Obama administration, and I at the time and since then I've deeply disagreed with us entering that agreement.
+JCPOA, commonly referred to as the Iran Agreement, right, or the Iran Nuclear Agreement, executed and signed off under the Obama administration.

 The goal of the agreement, I will say, was to prevent Iran from obtaining a nuclear weapon, which is the goal every Democrat and Republican shares when it comes to Iran.

-Obama thought that by giving them billions in cash that we had seized from them and frozen from them would I don't know, muster some goodwill.
+Obama thought that by giving them billions in cash that we had seized from them and frozen from them would, I don't know, muster some goodwill.

-I I didn't think it was a good approach.
+I didn't think it was a good approach.

 It proved not to be a good approach.

-And what they said in that agreement was not just America signed on to it, but I think England and a couple other of our biggest allies all signed on to it with Iran, France and a couple other people.
+And what they said in that agreement was not just America signed on to it, but I think England and a couple other of our biggest allies all signed on to it with France and a couple other people.

-And they said, you Iran cannot go past X in terms of weapons grade production of nuclear material.
+And they said, you, Iran, cannot go past X in terms of weapons grade production of nuclear material.

-So you have to get like a physical material that's 90% to hit the weapons grade mark, and back then they were at like 20.
+So you have to get like a physical material that's 90% to hit the weapons grade mark.

-And then they couldn't hit um certain amount of other percentages as it relates to their nuclear weapons program without getting into details.
+And then they couldn't hit certain amount of other percentages as it relates to their nuclear weapons program without getting into details.

 But we now know looking back that they never abided by those agreements anyway, even when they entered the JCPOA.

-We just we were blocked out.
+We just, we were blocked out.

-So I think President Trump rightly so said, we're out.
+So I think President Trump, rightly so, said, we're out.

 Why are we in an agreement that's supposed to prevent you from getting nuclear weapons and nuclear material when you're breaking the purpose of that agreement?